 There is a good balance of stable staff at Kingsclere, with many of the more experienced lads having worked and lived at Park House for many years and a talented group of younger riders showing huge promise for the future.
 They are all well catered for with hostel accommodation and regular meals provided for the younger staff, as well as five flats and twenty cottages for the older and senior staff.

-The stable staff are managed by three Head Lads: Kevin Hunt; Dylan Holley; and Angie Cheshire.
+The stable staff are managed by four Head Lads: Kevin Hunt, Dylan Holley, Ross Burdon and Maddy O’Meara.
 Each Head Lad is responsible for the welfare of horses within their respective yards and for ensuring that a high standard of work is maintained within the yard.
-Our senior travelling staff are Leanne Masterton, Simon Humphries, Varvara Batsman and Dwayne Pettit, who are all familiar faces at the racecourse.
+Our senior travelling staff are Leanne Masterton, Simon Humphries, Varvara Batsman and Nathan Cheshire, who are all familiar faces at the racecourse.

 Tessa Hetherington acts as Andrew’s racing manager, helping in the yard and on the gallops in the mornings and working on race programming and form analysis in the afternoons.